-Mykolas Romeris University (MRU) is named after the father of Lithuania‘s Constitutional Law Professor Mykolas Romeris (1880-1945).
+Mykolas Romeris University (MRU) is named after the patriarch of Lithuania‘s Constitutional Law Professor Mykolas Romeris (1880-1945).

-MRU – the largest social sciences specialized university in Lithuania, whose most prominent studies and research components are law, public security and public administration.
+MRU – the largest social sciences specialized university in Lithuania, whose most prominent studies and research areas are: law, public security and public administration.

 The University has capable and significant core educational science, economics, humanities, communication, politics, psychology, sociology, and management areas.